ut-issl/s2e-documents/Specifications/Dynamics/Spec_Orbit.md

 1. functions

-   - The Orbit class calculates the position and velocity of satellites with SGP4 or  Forth Order Runge-Kutta method)(RK4)
+   - The Orbit class calculates the position and velocity of satellites with SGP4 or  Forth Order Runge-Kutta method)(RK4) or relative dynamics propagation.

 2. files
 - `src/Dynamics/Orbit/EarthCenteredOrbit.cpp`